Inflectra/spira-documentation/README.md

 ## Getting the build environment set up
+**NOTE** as of May 2020 we recommend using 1.0.4 of mkdocs.
+Installing material theme may bump mkdocs up.
+If this poses any problems revert to 1.0.4 of mkdocs.

 1. Refer to [MkDocs](https://www.mkdocs.org/#installation) to install Python, pip, then MkDocs
 2. Run `pip install mkdocs-material` to install everything our base theme needs
 3. Run `pip install Pygments` from the command line - this library is used to provide nicer syntax highlighting for code